Thomas Seymour, 1st Baron Seymour of Sudeley: Downfall

 In the summer of 1547, Somerset invaded Scotland.
 During his absence from the court, his brother, Thomas, fomented opposition to his authority, voicing open disapproval of his brother's administrative skills.
 Because his activities seemed suspicious, several members of the nobility advised him to be content with his position, but he would not listen.
 As Lord High Admiral, he was able to control the English navy, and he openly asked for support in case of a rebellion.
-He entered into relations with pirates on the western coasts, whom it was his duty as Lord High Admiral to suppress, with a view to securing their support.
+Although it was his duty to suppress piracy, he entered into relations with pirates on the western coasts, with a view to securing their support.
 Thomas seems also to have hoped to finance a rebellion through crooked dealings with the vice-treasurer of the Bristol Mint, Sir William Sharington.

 By 1548, the regency council was becoming aware of Thomas's bid for power.
 Somerset tried to save his brother from ruin, calling a council meeting so that Thomas might explain himself.
 However, Thomas did not appear.
 On the night of 16 January 1549, for reasons that are not clear (perhaps to take the young king away in his own custody), Seymour was caught trying to break into the King's apartments at Hampton Court Palace.
 He entered the privy garden and woke one of the King's pet spaniels.
 In response to the dog's barking, he shot and killed it.
 The next day, he was arrested and sent to the Tower of London.
 The incident, being caught outside the king's bedroom, at night, with a loaded pistol, was interpreted in the most menacing light, even casting suspicion on Elizabeth's involvement with Thomas.
 On 18 January, the council sent agents to question everyone associated with Thomas, including Elizabeth.
 On 22 February, the council officially accused him of thirty-three charges of treason.
-He was convicted of treason, condemned to death and executed on 20 March 1549.
-Catherine's brother William Parr, 1st Marquess of Northampton, inherited Sudeley castle.
+He was attainted of treason, condemned to death and executed on 20 March 1549.
+Catherine's brother William Parr, 1st Marquess of Northampton, inherited Sudeley Castle.

+Seymour was a "trusty friend" of Sir Rowland Hill, who would publish the Geneva Bible, and was given land at Hoxten for life under his will.
+It was said that Hill "knew much of the intent and purpose" of Sir Thomas Seymour.